apache/eventmesh-site/community/02-release.md

 	Release notes:
 	• https://github.com/apache/incubator-eventmesh/releases/tag/${release_version}-${rc_version}

-	The artifacts signed with PGP key [填写你个人的KEY], corresponding to [填写你个人的邮箱], that can be found in keys file:
+	The artifacts signed with PGP key ${your gpg KEY}, corresponding to ${your email address}, that can be found in keys file:
 	• https://downloads.apache.org/incubator/eventmesh/KEYS

 	The vote will be open for at least 72 hours or until necessary number of votes are reached.